-Resolution 1 is a resolution common to all AGMs whereby shareholders are asked to receive the Company's accounts for the financial year which ended on December 31, 2016.
-These include both the consolidated accounts and Indivior's stand-alone accounts, together with the strategic report and the reports of the Directors and of the Auditor.
-These are all contained in the Annual Report and Accounts 2016.
+Resolution 1 asks shareholders to receive the Company's reports and accounts for the financial year which ended on December 31, 2019.
+These include both the consolidated accounts and Indivior's stand-alone accounts, together with the strategic report and the other reports of the Directors and of the Auditor.
+These are all contained in the Annual Report and Accounts 2019.